MarschmiLab/Cornell_Carpentries_Curriculum/_episodes/06-r-statistics.md

 ~~~
 {: .output}

-The Spearman coefficient is called $\rho$ or "rho", is 0.9205231, and was also significantly different from zero (p \< 2.2e-16).
+The Spearman coefficient is called ρ or "rho", is 0.9205231, and was also significantly different from zero (p \< 2.2e-16).

 > ## Testing Other Correlations
 >